 Without a doubt, Hinduism has the unique distinction of worshipping the most gods of any religion.
 The credit for this goes to our ancient sages, the Rishis, who adored and glorified these gods in an ingenious manner.
 Not only is each god grand and divine, but he also has his own unique personality and attributes.
 In the Hindu pantheon, the gods are like the icons with which the ordinary devotee may identify the Divine more easily.
 Ancient scriptures portray the gods by using a story telling method, making the theme more important than the event.50

 God is an evolutionary concept in Hinduism.
 As a person ascends gradually on the path of spirituality, through eons of birth cycles, his/her divinity shines more and more.
-Some of the most important ones, apart from the primary trinity of gods, are presented:
+Some of the most important other gods are presented:

 Lord Ganpati, who is also called Lord Ganesh, has always been one of the most favorite gods.
 In the Hindu mythology, he is the son of Lord Shiva and the goddess Parvati.
 He has an elephant head, signifying great wisdom.
 Lord Ganpati is adored as the god who can remove any obstruction.
 He is, therefore, also called Vighna-harta (one who removes obstacle) Whenever a Hindu embarks on any auspicious or major venture, such as a wedding or a new home or business, the first invocation is to Lord Ganpati.
 Lord Ganpati is also regarded as the embodiment of Shabda Brahman; guiding and blessing all our spiritual knowledge.